grpc/grpc-go/Documentation/keepalive.md

 For how to configure keepalive, see https://godoc.org/google.golang.org/grpc/keepalive for the options.

+## Why do I need this?

+Keepalive can be useful to detect TCP level connection failures.
+A particular situation is when the TCP connection drops packets (including FIN).
+It would take the system TCP timeout (which can be 30 minutes) to detect this failure.
+Keepalive would allow gRPC to detect this failure much sooner.

+Another usage is (as the name suggests) to keep the connection alive.
+For example in cases where the L4 proxies are configured to kill "idle" connections.
+Sending pings would make the connections not "idle".

 ## What should I set?

 It should be sufficient for most users to set [client